SCOTUS Roundup Case Could Kill Failure-to-Warn Claims

 Legal Updates

-The Supreme Court Case That Could Reshape Mass Tort Litigation — Monsanto v.
+The Supreme Court Case Testing Mass Tort Preemption: Monsanto v.
 Durnell Heads to Oral Arguments

-On April 1, 2026, a coalition of 18 attorneys general filed an amicus brief urging the U.S. Supreme Court to reject Monsanto's argument that federal pesticide law preempts state failure-to-warn claims — setting the stage for what may be the most consequential mass tort ruling in a decade.
+On April 1, 2026, a coalition of 18 attorneys general filed an amicus brief urging the U.S. Supreme Court to reject Monsanto's argument that federal pesticide statutes preempt state failure-to-warn claims.
 Oral arguments in Monsanto Co. v.
-Durnell (No. 24-1068) are scheduled for April 27, with a decision expected by late June.
+Durnell (No. 24-1068) are set for April 27, with an opinion anticipated before the court's summer recess in late June.

 18AGs